-Summer vacations with multiple generations in the mix definitely has its challenges.
-Blending personalities, family dynamics and travel will put even the closest of families to the test.
-However, in the end it is worth the effort.
+Summer vacations with multiple generations in the mix definitely have their challenges.
+Blending personalities, family dynamics, and travel will put even the closest of families to the test.
+However, in the end, it is worth the effort.

 In 2009, my mother passed away rather suddenly after a short bout with cancer.
 At that time, my grandparents were in their late 80s and early 90s.
 We made the trip that year and again the following year.
 After that, it became too difficult to continue the tradition.
 My grandparents could no longer walk to the beach.
 We needed to rent a different house where everything they needed was on one level.
 Even then, the rentals were not accommodating for people of that age.

 There have been summer vacations that have included parts of the family but never the entire clan.
 Strangely, despite fewer players, it has been difficult to get all the remaining members together.
 Or, maybe it is just that no one is badgering the players like Mom used to do.
 (She was the glue that kept it together.)
 I don’t know, maybe it’s because who would have had the boldness to tell aging grandparents that they were not coming.
 Perhaps it is because there is no one paying the tab.
 Maybe it’s because the kids are now teens and 20-somethings and have their own lives.
 Regardless of the reason, it doesn’t happen anymore.
 At least not as it once did.

 As imperfect as they were, I miss those summer vacations; the laughter, the obligatory family photos, playing Twister with the kids, and even the bickering.
 I would look at everyone on the beach or around the dining table and think how amazing it was to be able to experience this with four generations spanning 90 years.